tengcharmaine/tp/docs/DeveloperGuide.md

 Step 1.
 The user launches the application for the first time.
 The `AddressBook` will be initialized with the initial address book state.

 Step 2.
-The user executes `add n/John Doe …` to add the person in the address book with the unique identification number `T0123456A`.
-The add command calls `Model#addPerson(Person p)`, causing the modified state of the address book after the `add n/John Doe …` command executes to be saved.
+The user executes `add n\John Doe …` to add the person in the address book with the unique identification number `T0123456A`.
+The add command calls `Model#addPerson(Person p)`, causing the modified state of the address book after the `add n\John Doe …` command executes to be saved.

 <box type="info" seamless>